tiennguyenhoan/kubernetes-basic-usage-learning/README.md

 ### What is Kubernetes:

-> " Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+> "Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
-Kubernetes services, support, and tools are widely available.
+Kubernetes services, support, and tools are widely available."

 In a simple understanding, Kubernetes (also known as k8s) is an open-source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.

-Kubernetes can speed up, automates the development process by making it easy with configuration template in Yaml format or command, with simple defined components and can load it directly to the cluster for deployment.
-And it also provides self-healing for applications with features to detect and restart services when container crashes.

-With the benefits of Kubernetes, any developer can package up applications and deploy them on Kubernetes with basic Docker knowledge.
-And the role of Ops will shift from supervising individual applications to managing the entire Kubernetes cluster
+Key Benefits of Kubernetes:
+- **Automated Deployment & Scaling**: Define configurations using YAML files or commands, making deployments seamless.
+- **Self-Healing Mechanism**: Detects and restarts failed containers automatically.
+- **Simplifies DevOps Workflows**: Developers can package applications with basic Docker knowledge, while Ops teams focus on managing clusters rather than individual applications.

+With Kubernetes, managing containerized applications becomes efficient, reliable, and scalable-eliminating manual intervention in many operational tasks.

 ### Kubernetes concepts and components

-To make this guideline simple and help you with a general overview of Kubernetes, I will split the concept of Kubernetes into 2 levels, physical and logical levels.
+To simplify Kubernetes concepts, let's break it down into two levels:

-- In physical level, we have definitions related to hardware components of Kubernetes, and how we can connect/manage Kubernetes
+- **Physical Level**: Covers the hardware components of Kubernetes, including cluster structure, node management, and networking.
+This helps in understanding how Kubernetes is set up and managed.
+More related to Ops

-- In logical level, we will learn how to deploy an application to Kubernetes and also go through some basic components for deploying an application to Kubernetes.
+- **Logical Level**: Focuses on application deployment within Kubernetes.
+Here, we’ll explore key components like Pods, Deployments, Services, and how they work together to manage containerized applications.
+And also all command to help work with Kubernetes

 ## Physical level

-Kubernetes is not about a single server hosting a management system, it's a group of many servers (at least 2 servers) connected into a cluster.

-In Kubernetes cluster, all connected servers will be a "node" of the cluster and a node can be a virtual or physical server, depending on the cluster
+Unlike a traditional single-server management system, Kubernetes operates as a cluster of multiple **connected servers** (at least two).
+Each server in the cluster is called a node, which can be either a physical or virtual machine.

-Node(s) in Kubernetes is divided into 2 types, Master and worker.

-- **Master Node**: Usually only one server and it will be the controller of the entire cluster.

-    In another understand, this looks like a virtual Sys Admin, who will watch your system 24/7 and do all the action needed to keep the cluster running

-- **Worker Node(s)**: Is the group of servers to host your running applications (containers)
+Kubernetes nodes are categorized into two types:
+- **Master Node** (Control Plane): The brain of the cluster, responsible for monitoring, scheduling, and managing workloads.
+It acts like a virtual system administrator, ensuring the cluster runs smoothly 24/7.

+- **eWorker Nodes**: These servers run the actual containerized applications.
+They receive instructions from the Master Node and execute workloads accordingly.

 ![kubernetes-architecture](./readme/kubernetes-architecture.png)

 > Note: In a learning or resource-limited environment, you might have only one node and it will have both roles as Master and Worker

-### Preparation
+### How to connect to Kubernetes cluster

+**Preparation**
 To follow this guideline, you must have:
 - Docker installed in your machine, check [Docker install](https://docs.docker.com/engine/install/) if you don't have it